 Almost all running shoe manufacturers offer one or more water-resistant or waterproof variants.
 These are easily recognizable by abbreviations such as GTX (for GORE-TEX®), WP (for "Water Proof") or brand-specific designations like RAIN.RDY from adidas.

-Waterproof or water-resistant running shoes keep feet warm and dry.
+Waterproof or water-resistant Running shoes keep feet warm and dry.
 At the same time, they ensure optimal sweat wicking and thus also during more intense runs for a largely dry shoe climate.
 Since the upper material is often more robust than with conventional running shoes, water-resistant running shoes are generally a bit heavier and less flexible.

 Water-Resistant Running Shoes at Running Point

-In our online shop, you will find a large selection of water-resistant as well as waterproof running shoes for women, men, and children in all common sizes.
+In our online shop, you will find a large selection of water-resistant as well as waterproof running shoes for women, men, and children in all standard sizes.
 Whether adidas, ASICS, Puma, Under Armour, or Saucony: You are sure to find the perfect running shoe with us for your needs!